h2oai/h2o-3/h2o-py/docs/intro.rst

 This module relies on reference counting of python objects to dispose of out-of-scope objects.
-The ExprNode class destroys objects and their big data counterparts in the H2O cloud using a remove call:
+The ExprNode class destroys objects and their big data counterparts in the H2O cluster using a remove call:

   >>> fr = h2o.import_file(path="smalldata/logreg/prostate.csv")   # import prostate data
   >>>